-Previously, we talked about selling medicine to doctors, specialists and smaller clinics.
-Today, we will discuss on the big boys: medical equipment and the methods to sell them.
-Unlike medicinal drugs that can be quickly replenished upon depletion, medical equipment and supplies are not so quickly replaced and disposable equipment are purchased in bulks.
+Previously, we talked about selling medicine to doctors, specialists, and smaller clinics.
+Today, we will discuss the big boys: medical equipment and the methods to sell them.
+Unlike medicinal drugs that can be quickly replenished upon depletion, medical equipment and supplies are not so quickly replaced and disposable equipment is purchased in bulk.

-So, to sell something that can last for a long time, it requires different methodologies as well as a slightly different approach as to who to sell.
+So, to sell something that can last for a long time requires different methodologies as well as a slightly different approach as to who to sell.

 A B2B Perspective

 Try to think of this approach as if it were a business to a business proposition.
 You need to climb up different levels of approval, quote the right price and negotiate with the right PIC to get the sale.

 HOWEVER, your main prospect should always be the doctor because they are the ones that will use these machines the most and their recommendations can help you get in touch with the hospital director or board.